hghcomphys/pantea/README.md

 # MLP Framework

 ## What is it?
-_Machine Learning Potential Framework_ is a generic and GPU-accelerated package written in Python/C++ to facilitate the development of emerging machine learning interatomic potentials which are used for performing large-scale molecular dynamics simulations of complex materials in computational physics and chemistry.
+_Machine Learning Potential Framework_ is a generic and GPU-accelerated package written in Python/C++ to facilitate the development of emerging machine learning interatomic potentials.
+Such potentials are employed to perform large-scale molecular dynamics simulations of complex materials in computational physics and chemistry.

 <!--  -->
 _MLP framework_ is NOT a molecular dynamics (MD) simulation package but a framework to construct ML-based force fields employed for the MD simulations.